 I. Vocabulary (20′)

 underlined word or phrase in the sentence.
-Write your answers on the ANSWERSHEET.
+Write your answers on the ANSWER

-1．U.S. President Barack Obama announced plans to scrap the controversial missile defenseprogram in Eastern Europe on September 18.
+1．U.S. President Barack Obama announced plans to scrap the controversial missile defense

-2．Demonstratorsentered their third day of a building takeover at UC Santa Cruz on Saturday in
+entered their third day of a building takeover at UC Santa Cruz on Saturday in

 3．He said Clinton met for three hours and 15 minutes with the North Korean leader but said he did

 B. silly image

 said 21 more deaths from H1N1 were reported in the past week, bringing the official

 toll of pediatric H1N1 deaths in the United States to 171.

 A. clinical H1N1